 Take a common modifier, hit space, and look for interesting roots.

 Keep exploring until you get a basket of good ideas.

 The goal here is to find interesting, underserved, or surprisingly popular Etsy categories.
 Then browse the categories looking for new ideas.

 This data source requires a few tools to do right, but you can also do it manually and/or free to quickly check some ideas.

 The first way is to browse Etsy’s categories in Google’s index.

 Do a search for site:etsy.com/c/ – you’ll get all the category pages that Google has indexed.
 They are generally listed in order of importance (though not really by popularity).
 You can also drill down to search subcategories.

 The second way is to look through Etsy’s taxonomy sitemaps.
 Yes, it sounds daunting, but it’s really just a much more efficient way of browsing their categories.

 You will absolutely find an interesting idea in this dataset.
-Ahrefs is $7 for a 7 day free trial.
-SEMRush has a free 14 day trial, so they’d be best for checking a quick idea.
+SEMRush has a free 14 day trial, as does Mangools (which is cheaper long-term), so they’d be best for checking a quick idea.
 I’ll use both for many examples.

 Just drop etsy.com/c/ into the Site Explorer and look at the subfolder.